RCBC Plaza: Features and amenities

-Amenities of the complex include banking chambers; convenience and specialty shops; gymnasium and health spa; food court restaurant; open-air courtyard; and a chapel.
-Parking services are available with its 7-Level Basement that can accommodate up to 1,670 cars.
-De La Salle University also operates in RCBC Plaza offering professional and graduate programs including its Masters in Business Administration program.
+Amenities of the complex include banking chambers; convenience and specialty shops; gymnasium and health spa; food court restaurant; open-air courtyard; and a Roman Catholic chapel.
+Parking services are available at its 7-level basement that can accommodate up to 1,670 cars.
+De La Salle University also operates a satellite campus in RCBC Plaza, offering professional and graduate programs including its Masters in Business Administration program.

+Since September 2023, the RCBC Plaza hosts the Embassy of Ireland in Manila.